fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/filter_tree/psc/group.md

 + Request (application/json)
     + Parameters
         + `group`: `Product` (required, string)
-        Parent group of PSCs to return
+        Parent group of PSCs to return.
+Currently all PSCs are grouped under either "Product", "Service", or "Research and Development".
         + `depth` (optional, number)
             Defines how many levels of descendants to return under each node.
 For example, depth=0 will return a flat array, while depth=2 will populate the children array of each top level node